ovh/docs/pages/web/domains/transfer_incoming_generic_domain/guide.en-gb.md

 > [!warning]
 >
-> This procedure applies to most transfers.
+> The exact procedure for domain transfer may therefore vary, especially in case of some country-code TLDs (ccTLD, such as .pl, .lu, .hk, .ro, .be, .lt, .dk, .at, .fi, etc.) and a few special purpose TLDs (.am, .fm, etc.).
 However, depending on your domain name extension, it may be different.
 We recommend checking the information displayed on the page for the extension concerned, via: <https://www.ovh.co.uk/domains/prices/>.
 >

 ### Step 1: Check the information associated with the domain.